 Seven years after graduating from university, Rowling saw herself as “the biggest failure I knew.”
 “I was as poor as it is possible to be in modern Britain, without being homeless.”
 But gradually, as she explains in a Harvard Commencement speech (see video below), she discovered that there were some fringe benefits to failure:

 “Failure meant a stripping away of the inessential.
 I stopped pretending to myself that I was anything other than what I was, and began to direct all my energy to finishing the only work that mattered to me.
 Had I really succeeded at anything else, I might never have found the determination to succeed in the one area where I truly belonged.
-I was set free, because my greatest fear had been realized, and I was still alive, and I still had a daughter whom I adored, and I had an old typewriter, and a big idea.
+I was set free, because my greatest fear had been realised, and I was still alive, and I still had a daughter whom I adored, and I had an old typewriter, and a big idea.
 And so rock bottom became a solid foundation on which I rebuilt my life.”

 Hilary had a tough childhood.
 After her father was declared bankrupt, the family lost everything, even their furniture.
 After leaving school at 16 she worked in sales and logistics for many years, before having her lightbulb moment.
 Within three years she was a millionaire and is now well-known for her appearances on TV business shows like Dragon’s Den.

-As a logistics manager Hilary could see that transporting small consignments of palletised freight quickly and cost-effectively was a huge opportunity.
+As a logistics manager Hilary could see that transporting small consignments of palletised freight, quickly and cost-effectively, was a huge opportunity.
 She came up with a business model that would save all parties time and money and that would also have environmental benefits.
 Unfortunately she couldn’t persuade any of the banks to back her.
 In the end she sold her house to make it happen.
 Those early years were very tough.
 Hilary was also a single parent with no support structure.
 In the first year of trading she just managed to pay staff, but couldn’t afford Christmas dinner for herself and her son.

 Hilary’s company, PAll-Ex, revolutionised the freight industry.
 It now turns over £100 million a year.
 Her advice to start-ups: “Focus and tenacity: understand the market, people, competition and the opportunities.”
+Hilary shares her story in her autobiography: Bold as Brass.

 See Hilary’s story in this video: